KristenZhao/constantinelignos.github.io/pybootcamp/iteration2.md

 arguments and use a `Counter` (a special kind of dictionary defined in `collections`) to count their frequencies.

-It's easiest to think of this as writing three functions:
+It's easiest to think of this as writing a nested set of loops:

-1. A main function that gets the arguments from the command line and calls other functions.
+1. An outer loop that loops over the filenames
-1. A generator function that loops over filenames, opens each file, loops over its lines, and yields one word at a time from the split line.
+2. A middle loop that loops over the lines of each file
-1. A function that returns a counter from the generator returned by the previous function.
+3. An inner loop that loops over the words of each line and increments their count

 To show that the counts are correct, you should call get the 10 most common words using the `most_common` method on the counter and print